Dusk writes that while hearing voices can be isolating, it is possible to share joy across our differing realities. (Artwork by Dusk Delacour)

 I’ve been hearing voices since I was 23 years old.
 It started right after my mom died.
 And I’m still hearing voices 10 years later.
 I know that sounds like a long time.
 But in reality, time goes by fast.

-Abstract thought is very hard for people during the psychotic process, and engaging with people can be difficult.
+This is important because abstract thought is very hard for people during the psychotic process, and engaging with people can be difficult.
 A lot of people with schizophrenia don’t have long relationships with others, as they are often in their own world.
 And it can be a whole world filled with different people too.
 They can see these created environments playing out as delusions or false memories.
 Loss of identity can be part of this, too, so sometimes it can become really hard to deal with for those suffering.

 The mental health community has so many different experiences, and we are stronger together and less alone when we learn about others and invite them to learn about us.
 I believe during this pandemic, more people have approached the topic of mental health, even making it into a popular discussion.
 I am glad that it is being brought up, whether the people are impacted by it in some way or even just curious.
 When people learn about the mental health topic, they can lessen the stigma surrounding it, and they can start to understand the real experiences of us within the mental health community.
 And just as we will share our reality with you, we hope you share your realities with us too.